- Course Number:

 - Special Fee:

-Course DescriptionExplores 3D character rigging and animation through lectures and assignments.
-Covers the creation of a professional bipedal character rigging, character animation and lip-syncing facial animation.
+Course DescriptionExplores 3D character rigging and animation using industry standard 3D rigging and animation software.
+Covers the creation of a professional bipedal character rig, character animation and lip-syncing facial animation.
 Prerequisites: MM 232, and WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Intended Outcomes for the course

 Upon successful completion students should be able to:

-Build an armature of joints for 3D character models incorporating, forward kinematics and inverse kinematics.
+- Produce an armature of joints for 3D character models incorporating forward kinematics and inverse kinematics.

 - Execute the principles of animation.

 - Create 3D animated objects including facial animation.

-Prepare a rigged and animated 3D digital characters for continued gaming development and delivery.
+- Prepare rigged and animated 3D digital characters for continued gaming development and delivery.